ravindraramavath/CTRI-COVID19/README.md

 Clinical Trials in India for COVID-19.

 ## Source data
 The data has been pulled from [ICMR-CTRI website](Clinicaltrials/advsearch.php) with 'COVID' as the keyword.
-626 reslts obtained, 2 studies removed as they are registered before 2020.
+626 results obtained, 2 studies removed as they are registered before 2020.

 ## Data extraction date
 The data was pulled on 03rd January 2021 14:00 hrs.